mui/toolpad/docs/data/toolpad/components/date-picker/date-picker.md

   Your browser does not support the video tag.
 </video>

-### isInvalid

-If isInvalid is set to true it will show an error no matter what the input is.

 ## API

 See the documentation below for a complete reference to all props available to the datepicker component in Toolpad.